hedyhli/site/content/posts/2021-06-16-multiple-emails-git.md

 draft: false
 slug: "multiple-emails-git"
 highlight: true
-description: "How to have different git configs depending on the computer and have it tracked with dotfiles"
+description: "How to have different git author configurations depending on the computer and have it tracked with dotfiles."

 ---